You might think you have good insight into your infrastructure, but for next-generation data centers, it probably isn’t good enough.

 There are a few key characteristics that can help sort through the available alternatives to figure out what makes a real instrumentation system that reaches beyond mere point products.

 Infrastructure encompassing.
 Instrumentation should encompass a big slice of the infrastructure, be able to relate information across many domains and provide accurate insight into a complex data center.
 Detailed information provides the foundation for sufficient analysis to inform automated interactions with the infrastructure.
 Information in the infrastructure can be thought of as a spectrum, from the signal levels on physical wires up to the most complex application and storage interactions.
-No matter how trivial a single domain of information may seem, missing bands of that spectrum -- a physical layer, Fibre Channel frames, port transactions and
+No matter how trivial a single domain of information may seem, missing bands of that spectrum -- a physical layer, Fibre Channel frames, port transactions and so on -- can compromise an instrumentation system.

 Efficient and scalable.
 Given the demands for more insight across more data and with a larger number of systems than ever before, it’s obvious that any instrumentation needs to be highly efficient.
 Instrumentation should be able to operate at cloud scale, but have minimal or zero impact on the infrastructure.